The British Academy Conferences

 Bringing together scholars from around the world to consider and evaluate new research in the humanities and social sciences

 British Academy Conferences bring together scholars from around the world to present, discuss and consolidate new research in the humanities and social sciences.
-Held at the British Academy’s own premises in London, at other British venues, or online, these landmark occasions offer students, scholars and specialists a chance to expand their networks and learn about the latest developments in their field.
+Held at the British Academy’s own premises in London, at venues across the UK, or online, these landmark occasions offer students, scholars and specialists a chance to expand their networks and learn about the latest developments in their field.
 The scheme includes a strand of British Academy / Wellcome Trust Conferences, designed to foster discussion and debate on health and wellbeing-related themes.

 Find out how to propose a British Academy Conference

 Information about past British Academy Conferences, and the edited collections of articles arising from these conferences.

 Find out about forthcoming British Academy Conferences, including how to register.

 Material Cultures of Eastern Africa: New Historical Perspectives from the Local to the Global

 Bringing together scholars from a wide range of academic fields, disciplines and locations, the event will explore eastern Africa’s cultural and creative past from local, transnational and global perspectives.

 Therapeutic Spaces Behind Bars: Eco-psychosocially Supportive Prisons and Forensic Psychiatric Wards

 This conference will gather scholars from social, health and built environment sciences to discuss for the first time the biopsychosocial dynamics of prisons and forensic psychiatric institutions, through people-centred, trans-disciplinary perspectives.